ronkok/Temml/docs/administration.md

 (10kb) `Temml.woff2` file.
 Then you’ll get support for `\mathscr{…}` and you’ll get primes at the correct vertical alignment in Chrome and Edge.

 **Temml-Local.css** is the light-weight option.
-It calls two fonts: _Cambria Math_, which comes pre-installed in Windows, or _STIX TWO_, which comes pre-installed in iOS and MacOS (as of Safari 16).
-It also needs to be augmented with `Temml.woff2`.
+It calls three fonts: _Cambria Math_, which comes pre-installed in Windows, _STIX TWO_, which comes pre-installed in iOS and MacOS (as of Safari 16), or _NotoSans Math_, which I think comes pre-installed in Android.
+The first two need to be augmented with `Temml.woff2`.

 Sadly, this option has rendering issues.
 Chrome botches extensible arrows and it will fail to stretch the `∫` symbol on Windows.
-Android does not currently provide a system font with a MATH table, so it has many problems.

 **Asana** and **Libertinus** have some of the same rendering problems as Cambria Math, although Asana does contain its own roundhand glyphs.

-**Fira Math** is a sans-serif math font.
+**NotoSans Math** is a sans-serif math font from Google.
+Chromium fails to stretch extensible arrows in this font.
+It’s a big file to ship.
+Otherwise, it is a pretty solid effort.
+`Temml.woff2` is not needed.

 Several other math fonts exist and you can try them out at Frédéric Wang’s [Mathematical OpenType Fonts][].